-A colonial-style hall that is fully handicapped accessible, the first floor is home to Career Planning and Placement, Counseling, and Student Support Services.
-In addition to faculty offices and a faculty service center, South Hall houses the Advising Center, Center for Student Success, Native Education Center, Writing Center, Affirmative Action/Equal Employment Opportunity office, and Prometric Test Center.
+A colonial-style hall that is fully handicapped accessible, the first floor is home to Career Preparation & Employer Relations, Counseling, International Student Services, and Student Support Services.
+Faculty offices and a faculty service center are also located in South Hall.